danielnsilva/semanticscholar/docs/source/usage.rst

 Retry mode
 ----------

-The library includes a built-in retry mechanism to handle rate-limiting responses from the Semantic Scholar API.
+The library provides an automatic retry mechanism to handle rate-limiting responses from the Semantic Scholar API.

 By default, the retry mechanism is enabled (``retry=True``).
 When enabled, the library will automatically retry requests up to 10 times if it encounters an HTTP 429 status (`Too Many Requests`).
 Each retry attempt waits 30 seconds before trying again.